BitSeal

 Post-generation handling

-PKCS#8-PEM private key written to a file outside the Git working tree, then piped to vercel env add BITSEAL_PRIVATE_KEY for the Production, Preview, and Development environments of the bit-seal project under the daniels-projects-49baa4b0 Vercel team.
-The private key is never committed to source control and never transmitted outside the authenticated Vercel CLI channel.
+PKCS#8-PEM private key written to a file outside the Git working tree, then uploaded as the BITSEAL_PRIVATE_KEY environment variable for the Production, Preview, and Development environments of the hosting project, over an authenticated CLI session.
+The private key was never committed to source control.
+On 2026-05-29 it was removed from every Vercel environment in the same authenticated CLI session used to install it.

 Why a clean first-generation ceremony

-Before the date recorded above, a pre-launch Ed25519 key had existed in Vercel environment variables since early development so that the signing code path could be exercised in staging.
+Before the original Authority key recorded above, a pre-launch Ed25519 key had existed in the hosting environment variables since early development so that the signing code path could be exercised in staging.
 That key was never used to sign any externally-published seal and is not honored as a historical Authority key.
-Rather than publish a ceremony document with gaps around its generation, we rotated to the new key recorded here under the full procedure.
+Rather than publish a ceremony document with gaps around its generation, we rotated to the new key recorded under the full procedure.
 The pre-launch key is discarded and does not appear in Section 5.

 What this record does and does not prove

-• It establishes a self-consistent, timestamped statement of how the key was generated, under what procedure, on what platform.
+• It establishes a self-consistent, timestamped statement of how each key was generated, under what procedure, on what platform.

-• It is signed by the Authority key itself via the Self-Attestation Signature in Section 7, which proves that whoever holds the matching private key is willing to bind themselves to this text.
+• It is signed by the current Authority key itself via the Self-Attestation Signature in Section 7, which proves that whoever holds the current signing capability is willing to bind themselves to the text of this document.

 4. Storage and access controls